soopdop/blog_deployer/source/_posts/452-GRAMMAR-UNIT-4.md

 > My eyes were sore because I

 #### b.
 Habitual verb
-With some varbs such as live, play, teach, wear, and work, use either the past perfect or past perfect progressive.
+With some verbs such as live, play, teach, wear, and work, use either the past perfect or past perfect progressive.
 The meaning is similar.
 >

 # My Vocabulary